TEALSK12/apcsa-public/Unit1/Lesson-104.md

 - Punch cards were originally designed for use in a mechanical loom invented in 1801 (show pictures of loom & tapestry design).

-- When something wasn't working in the physical punch cards that coded the program, users would look for actual bugs in the system (show bug picture).
+- When something wasn’t working in the physical punch cards that coded the program, users would look for actual bugs in the system (show bug picture).

 - Nowadays, since all of our code is digitally stored as 0s and 1s, a “**bug**” means we wrote the code incorrectly.
-Today we're going to create checklists of things to look for in our code to make sure its working correctly—or “debugging” our code.
+Today we’re going to create checklists of things to look for in our code to make sure its working correctly—or “debugging” our code.

-- **Syntax errors** — when you don't follow the ordering rules of writing Java code, when you misspell something, or leave out punctuation.
+- **Syntax errors** — when you don’t follow the ordering rules of writing Java code, when you misspell something, or leave out punctuation.

   - Analogy: in English, we say “the black bear.”
-In Spanish, you'd say “el oso negro,” and in Italian “l'orso nero,” both translate to “the bear black.”
+In Spanish, you’d say “el oso negro,” and in Italian “l’orso nero,” both translate to “the bear black.”
 There are different rules for how you order your words in different languages, and Java has its own set of language rules too.
-If you write the equivalent of “the bear black” in Java, Java won't understand it, and you'll get an error message.
+If you write the equivalent of “the bear black” in Java, Java won’t understand it, and you’ll get an error message.
 (Have students give you an example.)

   - You can also create confusion by writing/saying “the balck bear” (a misspelling), or “the! black, bear?” (incorrect punctuation)

-- **Logic errors** — sometimes you might write code that has the right syntax, but doesn't do what you meant for it to do.
-In this case, the program will run, but you won't get the right output.
+- **Logic errors** — sometimes you might write code that has the right syntax, but doesn’t do what you meant for it to do.
+In this case, the program will run, but you won’t get the right output.
 An example of this would be if you wrote a print statement instead of a println.

 - **Runtime errors** — these errors can happen if you give Java a code that has no solution, or